Y-JIA6/laserDenseParticleFoam/README.md

 ## License

-OpenFOAM, and by extension the `LaserDPMFoam` solver, is licensed free and open source under the
+OpenFOAM, and by extension the `LaserDPFoam` solver, is licensed free and open source under the
 [GNU General Public Licence version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).